arcadia-unity/Arcadia/USAGE.md

 Arcadia is different from both Unity and Clojure in important ways.
 Knowledge of both is important, but so is understanding how Arcadia itself works is

 #### Clojure CLR
-Most Clojure programmers are familiar with the JVM-based version of the langauge, but Arcadia does not use that.
+Most Clojure programmers are familiar with the JVM-based version of the language, but Arcadia does not use that.
 Instead, it is built on the [official port to the Common Language Runtime](https://github.com/clojure/clojure-clr) that [David Miller](https://github.com/dmiller) maintains.
 We maintain [our own fork](https://github.com/arcadia-unity/clojure-clr) of the compiler so that we can introduce Unity specific fixes.

 As an Arcadia programmer you should be aware of the differences between ClojureCLR and ClojureJVM, and the [ClojureCLR wiki](https://github.com/clojure/clojure-clr/wiki) is a good place to start, in particular the pages on [interop](https://github.com/clojure/clojure-clr/wiki/Basic-CLR-interop) and [types](https://github.com/clojure/clojure-clr/wiki/Specifying-types).